Program: Second Language Studies (MA)

 - File (03/16/2020)

-As usual (see previous reports), we wanted to monitor our MA students progress and satisfaction with the program as well as the accomplishments of our students, faculty, and alumni.
+As usual (see previous reports), we continued to want to monitor our MA students' progress and satisfaction with the program as well as the accomplishments of our students, faculty, and alumni.

 Ad hoc faculty group

 Students (graduate or undergraduate)

 10) How did they evaluate, analyze, or interpret the evidence?
 (Check all that apply.)

 Used professional judgment (no rubric or scoring guide used)

 Used qualitative methods on interview, focus group, open-ended response data